How Bad Handwriting is Good in School

 I finished my final exam today afternoon in “Introduction to Probability” class that I never attended in-person because I had another class at the exact same time.
-Also the class is pretty easy as I already know most of the stuff since primary school.
+Also the class was pretty easy as I already know most of the stuff since primary school.

 Disclaimer: No content on this page should be taken seriously.